-Refer to the BC Council on Admissions and Transfer website at www.bccat.bc.ca for information about course transferability.
+Refer to the BC Council on Admissions and Transfer website at www.bccat.bc.ca for information about course transferability from other BC institutions.
 Students are required to provide detailed course outlines for courses other than those listed on the BCCAT website.
 Time limitations on transfer credit are noted in the program section of the calendar.
+Transfer from international institutions that are not part of an official NIC international exchange program are processed on a case-bycase basis.

-Please note that the office of the Registrar requires time to process transfer credit requests.
-Articulated BC post-secondary courses are listed on the BCCAT website and are processed quite quickly, while transcripts from out-of-province may take up to 8 weeks from the time the request and all required documents are received.
+Please note that the Office of the Registrar requires time to process transfer credit requests.
+Articulated BC post-secondary courses are listed on the BCCAT website and are processed quite quickly, while transcripts from out-of-province or internationally may take up to 8 weeks from the time the request and all required documents are received.
 If timelines are short, students are advised to take placement tests in order to register in their desired courses.
 If official transcript(s) subsequently arrive and are evaluated at a higher level than the placement scores, the transcript evaluation will be accepted.